 The bridge was financed by SRVTI thanks to our many sponsors and is constructucted using an innovative builiding material named Struxure, which is made from 100% recycled plastic made by Axion International.
 The bridge was constructed by DCA Drilling and Construction, a local business.

-SRVTI was granted a licence for trail access across the land owned by the Tropical Paradise event venue.
+SRVTI was granted a licence to 2020 for trail access across the land owned by the Tropical Paradise event venue.
 This trail provides access along the arroyo and connects Santa Rosa Valley Park to the east end of the valley.

 SRVTI acquires an easement from Camrosa Water District to provide access to the new trail bridge.